PROGRAMME

 The session challenges us to move beyond anthropocentric worldviews toward more inclusive ways of seeing and being with marine life, addressing the deep-rooted causes of the ocean crisis: disconnection and domination over nature, unequal concentration of power and wealth, and the prioritization of short-term gains over ecosystem health.
 We explore how direct experience with wild nature can restore our sense of appropriate distance and respect, while contemporary philosophical perspectives illuminate the deeper paradigmatic shifts required to overcome the Cartesian dualism that conceives nature as an exploitable machine.

-Scientific ethics provides the moral framework for responsible research in an era where humanity must assume its role as planetary steward, and social transformation frameworks reveal how these individual and ethical changes can scale toward movements capable of generating the systemic change that characterizes successful ocean conservation initiatives.
+Scientific ethics provides the moral framework for responsible research in an era where humanity must recognize its fundamental interdependence with the biosphere and develop relationships of care and reciprocity with the more-than-human world, while frameworks for social transformation reveal how these individual and ethical changes can scale toward movements capable of generating the systemic change that characterizes successful oceanic conservation initiatives.

 This is not merely an academic exercise but an urgent practical necessity: the future of ocean conservation depends fundamentally on how we reimagine ourselves in relation to the more-than-human world of the sea, developing a biospheric humanism that recognizes that our survival and flourishing depends on the health of the web of life of which we are part.